 When Vajra visited both colleges, she wasn’t expecting anything.
 She believed she was going to go to Columbia already because she loved New York and didn’t need to think twice about it.
 But after attending Harvard for only a day, Watson immersed herself into the culture of social activism taught at the school and immediately fell in love.
 She believes Pedro Noguera and Sara Lawrence-Lightfoot were huge influences in the “environment of rigor and research” she experienced.
 She received her master’s degree from Harvard and decided to earn her doctorate while birthing and raising two children.
 Vajra was always told “education was her hustle” and she believed it wholeheartedly.

-After graduating from Harvard, Watson did not celebrate her accomplishments and started working as a professor for UC Davis a week after graduating as the Director of Education partnerships.
-She advises the youth not to do the same, as she feels it is important to celebrate what one has achieved.
+After graduating from Harvard, Watson started working at UC Davis as the Director of Education partnerships.
+Looking back, she advises the youth to pace themselves and be sure to celebrate what one has achieved.
 Vajra also fully recognizes the privileges she has now than when she was younger and has never used it to distinguish herself from those around her as a means of social hierarchy.

 She established SAYS, the movement known for its involvement of the “streets and the school”, teaching education in a way that raises many young minds of those fallen in the cracks of the education system.
 Even though it started as a group of five students, the program has grown to thousands of participants each year.
 In a piece Watson wrote about SAYS, she exclaims, “The essence of SAYS is the unabashed, truth-telling, multilingual voices of young people who are courageously creating spaces that transform lives.”